-Buy a Chevy, Give Your Private Info to Google
+Buy a Chevy, give your location to Google

 You may have avoided giving your location and personal information to Google so far, but if you drive a Chevy, Buick, GMC, or Cadillac starting around 2021, it will use Google’s voice assistant, navigation system, and other in-vehicle software, returning your data back to Google’s California headquarters.

 GM infotainment systems are already based on Android, and Fiat Chrysler is reportedly converting over from security-focused QNX to Android as well.
 The cars will use the Google Store to add apps.